-As with inpatient consultations, all outpatient visits provided by fellows (PGY-4, PGY-5, and PGY6 fellows) will be conducted under the supervision of a staff provider.
-For the first three to six months of the PGY-4 fellow's training, every clinic patient must be directly supervised by the staff attending.
-Thereafter, when the PGY-4 fellow has demonstrated proficiency in conducting outpatient clinic visits such that increased authority, responsibility and independence should be afforded to the fellow, all supervising staff faculty will discuss the clinical progression of the fellow and will notify the Program Director of such.
+As with inpatient consultations, all outpatient visits provided by fellows (PGY-4, PGY-5, and PGY6 fellows) will be conducted under the supervision of a faculty.
+For the first three to six months of the PGY-4 fellow's training, every clinic patient must be directly supervised by the faculty.
+Thereafter, when the PGY-4 fellow has demonstrated proficiency in conducting outpatient clinic visits such that increased authority, responsibility and independence should be afforded to the fellow, all supervising faculty will discuss the clinical progression of the fellow and will notify the Program Director of such.

 The PGY-5 fellow will perform all outpatient clinic visits with indirect supervision (with direct supervision immediately available).
 The goal of the PGY-5 fellow's training year is to attain such clinical skill and proficiency such that the PGY-5 fellow progresses from indirect supervision (with direct supervision immediately available) to indirect supervision (with direct supervision available); this will generally occur between 3 and 6 months into the PGY-5 year.
-This increased authority, responsibility, and independence will only be afforded to the fellow once all supervising staff faculty discuss the clinical progression of the fellow and then notify the Program Director of such.
+This increased authority, responsibility, and independence will only be afforded to the fellow once all supervising faculty discuss the clinical progression of the fellow and then notify the Program Director of such.

 The PGY-6 fellow will perform all outpatient clinic visits with indirect supervision (with direct supervision available).
-The goal of the PGY-6 fellow's training year is to attain such clinical skill and proficiency such that the fellow can act like an independent practitioner/staff attending.
-The increased authority, responsibility, and independence of an independent practitioner will only be afforded to the fellow once all supervising staff faculty have discussed the clinical progression of the fellow and are comfortable with his/her ability to do so.
-As with inpatient consultations, although the PGY-6 fellow will be functioning independently, a staff attending is still ultimately responsible for the patient.
-Thus, the PGY-6 fellow must, within 24 hours, still discuss outpatients seen with a staff attending so that the staff attending may countersign the fellow's clinic notes (oversight supervision).
-The clinic staff attending may also interview and examine the patient at the staff's discretion, at the fellow's request, or at the patient's request.
+The goal of the PGY-6 fellow's training year is to attain clinical skill and proficiency such that the fellow can act like an independent practitioner/faculty.
+The increased authority, responsibility, and independence of an independent practitioner will only be afforded to the fellow once all supervising faculty have discussed the clinical progression of the fellow and are comfortable with his/her ability to do so.
+As with inpatient consultations, although the PGY-6 fellow will be functioning independently, faculty member is still ultimately responsible for the patient.
+Thus, the PGY-6 fellow must, within 24 hours, still discuss outpatients seen with supervising faculty so that the faculty may countersign the fellow's clinic notes (oversight supervision).
+The clinic faculty may also interview and examine the patient at the faculty's discretion, at the fellow's request, or at the patient's request.